Starbix/dockerimages/README.md

 - Homebridge with the Hyperion Plugin
 - Based on Debian
-- more plugins via environmental variable
+- More plugins via environmental variable

 ## Maintainers